lubuntu-team/manual/source/4/4.2/muon.rst

 To select the next package left click on the list of packages press the :kbd:`Down Arrow` key to move to the next selected package.
 To select the previous package left click on the list of packages above press the :kbd:`Up Arrow`.

 When you find your package you want to install on the bottom half of the screen there is a bar of tabs.
 The :guilabel:`Details` tab has a description of the package you are currently selected.
 The :guilabel:`Technical Details` will show you where the package comes from what category it is and what the installed size would be and what size it takes to download the package.
 The :guilabel:`Depenedncies` tab shows you what other packages are needed by the package you wish to install.
 To view the changes of a package the :guilabel:`Changes List` and scroll down to view them.
+IF you have installed a package you can see all files installed by that package in the :guilabel:`Installed Files` tab.

 .. image::  lower-muon-screen.png